-And chances are since you’re here reading this you too might be feeling the same way…
+Have you asked yourself this question, what makes people happy?
+Chances are, you too might be feeling the same way…

-If you’re tired of being stuck in this negative cycle of disappointment and dissatisfaction, and if you’re looking for ways to improve your ability to find happiness even in the darkest days, here are 5 things happy people do to stay happy…
+If you’re tired of being stuck in this negative cycle of disappointment and dissatisfaction, and if you’re looking for ways to improve your ability to find happiness even in the darkest days, here are 5 things to do to be genuinely happy…

 These things helped me steer my life in a more peaceful and happier direction regardless of the situation — I’m hoping that it will do the same for you!

 They don’t worry about what other people think…

 Nowadays, it’s so easy to fall into the trap of pleasing other people.
 We always want to gain other’s approval that we end up doing whatever it takes just to feel accepted or validated.

 Often, we end up pretending to be someone we are not or we end up chasing perfection just to please other people.